 First off, congratulations on joining the Dexma Partner Community!
 Why did you decide to become a Dexma Partner?

 Our ultimate goal at Enertips is to facilitate the management of energy resources for our customers and offer permanent control of energy consumption and costs in order to detect energy savings opportunities.

 The huge volume of energy data we work with made it necessary to adopt an efficient energy management tool to respond to the needs of our customers.

-We selected on DEXMA Energy Intelligence Platform for its advanced technology, but also because it is a software with great user experience when it comes to actually implement energy efficiency measures.
+We selected DEXMA Dexma Energy Intelligence Platform for its advanced technology, but also because it is a software with excellent user experience when it comes to actually implement energy efficiency measures.

 What are the 3 biggest “pain points” of Enertips clients?

 1) Intuition ≠ knowledge.
 Most of our clients had a reasonably clear feeling of how they were consuming their energy but did understand the reality of their energy profile in detail.
 To be able to go one step further toward energy efficiency, it is essential to measure and verify exactly where consumption occurs.